SKindij/React-Redux-Knowledge-Base/Hooks/README.md

       // React will re-render component with updated value of 'stateVariable'
     ```

-> _Let's say we're building a dashboard for a repair center that services microcircuits and electric motors.
-We want to track the number of items that come in for diagnostics and repair, and whether the repairs are covered by warranty or not._
+> _Let's say we're building `repair center app` that services microcircuits and electric motors._\
+> _Let's create `dashboard component` to track number of items that come in for diagnostics and repair, and whether the repairs are covered by warranty or not._
 > > ```javascript
 > >  import React, { useState } from 'react';
 > >